New York, NYC, USA

 However, if you’re looking to try an authentic Japanese rice wine, then head on down to Sakaya on 324 East 9th Street for a sip.

 Oh!
-Taisho
+Yakitori Taisho

 This place is pretty hip and you’ll find quite a cool crowd inside, especially as the night goes on.

-We’d recommend their Yakatori, Salmon Cream Yakisoba, and their Chikuwu cheese (a dish which is actually fried fishcake with cheese inside).
+I’d recommend their Yakatori, Salmon Cream Yakisoba, and their Chikuwu cheese (a dish which is actually fried fishcake with cheese inside).

 Tea Houses in Little Tokyo, NYC